lk2776/p8105_final_project/proposal.md

 ## Project title:

-Analysis of Milk Consumption Patterns in the United States
+Analysis of Milk Production and Consumption Patterns in the United States

 ## Motivation: